soulehshaikh99/create-nuxt-electron-app/README.md

 #### 1) Download the app icon

-[favicon.png](https://raw.githubusercontent.com/soulehshaikh99/create-nuxt-electron-app/master/static/favicon.png) and place it in the static directory.
+<a href="https://raw.githubusercontent.com/soulehshaikh99/create-nuxt-electron-app/master/static/favicon.png" download>favicon.png</a> and place it in the static directory.

 #### 2) Create a nuxt.js project using scaffolding tool create-nuxt-app.